SimonSchirber/UWBWebsite/docs/report.md

 # Abstract

 As the number of smart devices in a household continues to grow there is need for a system to distinguish and control said devices.
-The goal of this project is develop as system on top of the sensors available in current smartphones to allow a user to interact with multiple smart devices indoors.
+The goal of this project is to develop a system on top of the sensors available in current smartphones to allow a user to interact with multiple smart devices indoors.
 Current smartphones are equipped with both IMU sensing and UWB ranging, by leveraging these sensors we have created a system to introduce two UWB anchors in a known space to facilitate localization in said space.
-Then, by combining the location estimate with the IMU data for where the user is pointing their smartphone a smart device in a room can be selected.
-After this selection is made the user can control the smart device and the stimulus is broadcasted over BLE.
+Then, by combining the location estimate with the IMU data as a user is pointing their smartphone at a smart device the can be selected.
+After this selection is made the user can control the smart device with stimulus broadcasted over BLE.

 <p align='center'>
   <img width="200" src="./media/phone.png" alt="User pointing phone for device recognition and control">